ENG 105 M002 |

 |

 This course examines the science fiction genre as it moves across time, medium, and space.
 In our exploration of the genre, we will think through such questions as: What does the “science” of science fiction entail, and how does it shift across time?
 What role do aliens, androids, artificially intelligent constructs, and other familiar science fiction figures play in shaping conceptions of progress, otherness, and selfhood?
 How does science fiction attempt to predict the future and who are these futures for?
-To help answer these and other important questions, we will explore science fiction texts across a variety of mediums, including radio shows, pulp magazines, television show episodes, short stories, and more.
+To help answer these and other important questions, we will explore science fiction texts across a variety of media, including radio shows, pulp magazines, television show episodes, short stories, and more.
 Our texts will not focus on one particular time period, nor will we necessarily move through the genre chronologically.
 Our texts may include films such as Jonathan Glazer’s Under the Skin (2013), John Carpenter’s The Thing (1982), and Jordan Peele’s Nope (2022), novels such as Nnedi Okorafor’s Noor and Samuel Delany’s Babel-17, and short stories by Arthur C. Clarke, Harlan Ellison, and jaye simpson.

 |